2022 New Hampshire State Shipping Regulations, Limitations, and Laws for Oversize and Over-weight Trucking

 E-mail: overhaul “the at sign” dot.state.nh.us

-Website: http://nhpermits.org – Click the accept “accept” button at the bottom of this page to self issue your own NHDOT oversize trucking permits.
+Website: http://nhpermits.org – Click the accept “accept” button at the bottom of this page to self-issue your own NHDOT oversize trucking permits.
 It’s easy and if you’ve hauled in this state before you’re already set up with them.
-More information about self issue and cheap oversize trucking permits can be obtained on our website as well using the permits link at the top of this page.
+More information about self-issue and cheap oversize trucking permits can be obtained on our website as well as using the permits link at the top of this page.

 Permit application for OS/OW loads.